 The fabulous SS Great Britain has fully reopened.

 Breaking Bread is a socially distanced pop-up drinking and dining environment on The Downs.
-It’s collaboration between The Pony & Trap, Pasta Loco & Pasta Ripiena, Team Love, The Love Inn and The Pipe & Slippers.
-We visited last year and it was brilliant.
+It’s a collaboration between The Pony & Trap, Pasta Loco & Pasta Ripiena, Team Love, The Love Inn and The Pipe & Slippers.
+We visited in July and it was brilliant.

-Bookings are currently open for Breaking Bread’s Pipe & Lovers in May and June.
-The entertainment line-up looks great!
+Bookings are currently open for Breaking Bread’s Pipe & Lovers until the end of August.

 New outdoor bar from Watershed

-Upfest, Europe’s largest live urban street art festival, couldn’t take place last year due to the pandemic but it’s back in 2021.
+Upfest, Europe’s largest live urban street art festival, has been cancelled for the second year in a row but you can still see world class street art.
 Over 75 days, which started on 15 May, 75 walls in South Bristol are being transformed with new murals.
-It will conclude with the festival in Greville Smyth Park on 28-29 August when hundreds of street artists will be painting live.

-We’ve been loving watching Bristol Old Vic productions at home but we can’t wait to return to the amazing building for live theatre.
+We loved watching Bristol Old Vic productions at home but it’s so good to be able to return to the amazing building for live theatre.

 Top image credit: Lorne Kramer